bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Task_definition/Sections/06_Other_task_types.rst

 Other task types summary
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Next tables summarizes the parameters of these decorators.
+Please note that 'working_dir' and 'params' ae the only decorator properties that can contain task parameters defined in curly braces.

 * @binary
     +------------------------+-----------------------------------------------------------------------------------------------------------------------------------------+